 Eating plays a vital role in the survival and reproduction of any organism.

-Being omnivores, cockroaches eat meat and plants, including dietary dishes, pet foods, garbage, hair, and even books.
+Being omnivores, cockroaches eat meat and plants, including dietary dishes, pet foods, garbage, hair, and books.

 Unlike cockroaches, cicadas are herbivores that eat plant debris and feed on the juices and root sap of large trees and twigs.
-Reproduction of cicadas passes through three stages:
+The reproduction of cicadas passes through three stages:

 - Adult cicadas